The Four Main Types of Rental Car Insurance

 What is the difference between LDW and CDW?

 LDW (Loss Damage Waiver) and CDW (Collision Damage Waiver) are used interchangeably by most rental companies and cover largely the same thing — protection from financial liability if the rental vehicle is damaged, stolen, or vandalized.
 LDW is technically broader, covering both collision damage and theft, while CDW historically referred only to collision.
-In practice, when you see either term at the counter, treat them as the same product and read the specific terms offered.
+In practice, when you see either term at the counter, treat them as the same product and read the specific terms carefully before signing.

 Does my credit card cover rental car insurance?